Satisfactory Academic Progress Policy (SAP)

 For additional information about dissertation enrollment and extensions, students should contact the Director of the Dissertation Office (dissertation@sofia.edu).

-Students who are not making satisfactory academic progress may be placed on Academic Part-Time status.
-Students in Academic Part-Time status are provided a list of courses for the quarter.
+Students who are not making satisfactory academic progress may be placed on Academic Half-Time status.
+Students in Academic Half-Time status are provided a list of courses for the quarter.
 They must enroll in these courses and only these courses.
 At the end of the quarter, students must successfully complete and pass these courses in order to move to the next level.

 Suspension: